plaid/payment-initiation-pattern-app/README.md

    1. Update the `.env` file with your [Plaid API keys][plaid-keys] and, if you are testing OAuth, OAuth redirect uri (in sandbox this is `http://localhost:3002/oauth-link`).

 1. If you have entered an OAuth redirect uri in the .env file, you will also need to configure an allowed redirect URI for your client ID through the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).

+1. Update the `ngrok.yml` file in the ngrok folder with your ngrok authtoken.

 1. Verify Payment Initiation is enabled for your client ID through the Plaid Developer Dashboard in [Sandbox](https://dashboard.plaid.com/overview/sandbox) and/or [Production](https://dashboard.plaid.com/team/products)).
 If it is not enabled, contact your Plaid Account Executive or Account Manager to enable your client ID for the Payment Initiation product.